How to drive safely on ice and snow

 Snow driving

-Such conditions make travel potentially dangerous, so you should limit driving to necessary journeys only.
+If and when such conditions arise, travel can be dangerous, so you should limit driving to necessary journeys only.

 We have pulled together advice on driving in snow and ice from National Highways and professional racing driver Jordi Gené.
 Read on for how to stay safe when the going gets slippery.